Aris Garro PEM-CRC Research Prize

 Racial and Ethnic Differences in Acute Kidney Injuries in Children and Adolescents with Diabetic ketoacidosis

-The Aris Garro PEM CRC Research Prize is awarded annually to up to one innovative, multicenter research concept in pediatric emergency medicine.
-Selected proposals will receive:
+The Aris Garro PEM-CRC Research Prize is awarded annually to up to one innovative, multicenter research concept in Pediatric Emergency Medicine.

 Access to >40 EDs that comprise our research network